-MA Integrated Design 1.5 years (with study track MEDes European Studies in Design).
-The MA Integrated Design also offers Double Degree tracks with Tongji University, Shanghai (China), Chiba University, Tokyo( Japan) and NTUST Taipei (Taiwan).
+MA Integrated Design Research 2 years (with study track MEDes European Studies in Design).
+The MA Integrated Design Research also offers Double Degree tracks with Tongji University, Shanghai (China), Chiba University, Tokyo( Japan) and NTUST Taipei (Taiwan).
 Applicants relate their work to one of the four thematic clusters: Material Systems & Lab Culture, Social & Pubic Innovation, Urban Intensities & Resources and Visual Cultures & Politics

 Research Activity and Main Areas

 KISD aims to overcome traditional design boundaries and combine different approaches, perspectives, and practices, in order to deal with problems and questions that cannot be solved within the boundaries of a single design area of expertise.
 Design is an integral part of every facet of the material and virtual world.
 It is responsible for and operates through products, environments, systems, and services within political, social, economical, and cultural contexts.
 We see design not only as a way to interfere in and question these processes, but as the production, acquisition, communication, and documentation of knowledge.